janpascal/denyhosts_sync/README.md

 - If you use a MySQL database, you need to install the appropriate Python library. possibly by running `pip install MySQL-python`.
 On Debian/Ubuntu, use `apt-get install python-mysqldb`.
-- If you're on a Debian, and possible also Ubuntu system, you'll make your life easier when you install the some packages: apt-get install python-dev python-pip python-setuptools libgeoip-dev \
+- If you're on a Debian, and possible also Ubuntu system, you can install all pre-requisite like this: `apt install python-is-python3 python3-setuptools libgeoip-dev libsodium23 libpython3.9-dev`
-  geoip-database libpng-dev libxft-dev python-matplotlib python-twisted \
-  libsodium-dev libffi-dev yui-compressor

 ## Installation
+To do a global installation on your machine:
-Run the following command: `sudo setup.py install` to download the needed Python libraries.
-It will install all pre-req python libraries in you local dist-packages location (`/usr/local/lib/python3.9/dist-packages`) as well as deploy `denyhosts-server` in you executable location (`/usr/local/bin`)
+- After cloning the repo, go in the root dir of the repo and run the following command: `sudo setup.py install` to download the needed
+Python libraries.
+It will install all pre-req python libraries in you local dist-packages location (`/usr/local/lib/python3.9/dist-packages`) as well as deploy `denyhosts-server` in you executable location (`/usr/local/bin`).

+If you want to isolate in a virtual environment (make sure you have venv module installed: `apt install python3.9-venv`), run first `python -m venv .venv` and activate your environment (`source .venv/bin/activate`)

 ## Configuration